derekzhang79/identity-frontend/README.md

     ./start-frontend.sh

-This command will automatically pull down all dependencies for the Scala app, and client-side dependencies with Node.js.
-Sources will automatically be watched, so making changes locally will result in compile being triggered automatically.
+This command will automatically pull down all dependencies for the Scala app.

-Client side sources will automatically be compiled using the `npm run build` command.
+To compile the client side resources locally and watch for changes use

+    npm install

+(Or use `npm run watch` to watch for changes and rebuild them)

 Test by hitting [https://profile.thegulocal.com/management/healthcheck](https://profile.thegulocal.com/management/healthcheck).